EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Unprotected Data

 Party U and V must make sure that unprotected data and metadata do not reveal any sensitive information.
 This also applies for encrypted data sent to an unauthenticated party.
-In particular, it applies to UAD_1, ID_CRED_V, and UAD_2 in the asymmetric case, and KID, and UAD_1 in the symmetric case.
+In particular, it applies to UAD_1, ID_CRED_V, UAD_2, and ERR_MSG in the asymmetric case, and KID, UAD_1, and ERR_MSG in the symmetric case.
 Using the same KID or UAD_1 in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
 The communicating parties may therefore anonymize KID.
 Another consideration is that the list of supported algorithms may be used to identify the application.

 Party U and V must also make sure that unauthenticated data does not trigger any harmful actions.
-In particular, this applies to UAD_1 in the asymmetric case, and KID and UAD_1 in the symmetric case.
+In particular, this applies to UAD_1 and ERR_MSG in the asymmetric case, and KID, UAD_1, and ERR_MSG in the symmetric case.

 ## Denial-of-Service